aryn-ai/sycamore/docs/source/querying_data/dedup.md

           threshold: 0.55
 ```

-As can be seen, there's one parameter, `threshold`, which is a distance metric that controls how different two documents can be before they're considered not to be duplicates.
-A 0.0 means documents must be practically identical.
-A 1.0 means all documents are considered to be the same.
-Due to limitations in passing parameters through the system, we've pre-created most of the potentially useful setups.
+As can be seen, there's one parameter, `threshold`, which controls how aggressively NDD will drop documents.
+Near 0.0, few documents will be removed and they will need to be practically identical to higher-scoring documents.
+Above 1.0, all documents will be removed, except for the first one.

 The current implementation of NDD uses "shingles" which consist of 16 hash values.
-The `dedup02` preset allows two of those hashes to differ; 0.15 is just a smidge higher than 2 divided by 16.
+The distance between two documents is the number of hash values that differ between the two documents' shingles.
+The raw number is between 0 and 16, but we normalize it to between 0.0 and 1.0.
+The logic is basically: `if distance < threshold, drop`.
+Our default preset `dedup02` allows two hashes to differ.
+That would make the threshold 2 / 16, or 0.125, but we need to add a smidge because it's a less-than comparison.
+So, we round to 0.15.

-A prerequisite for query-time NDD is to have previously ingested documents using the `Sketcher` Sycamore transform.
-See documentation for [sketch](../data_ingestion_and_preparation/transforms/sketch.md) in DocSet for details.
+A prerequisite for query-time NDD is to have previously ingested the documents using the `Sketcher` Sycamore transform.
+See documentation for [sketch](../data_ingestion_and_preparation/transforms/sketch.md) in `DocSet` for details.

-In order for the `dedup-response` processor to do its job, it must be able to see the `shingles` field of each retrieved document.
+In order for the `dedup-response` processor to do its job, it must be able to access the `shingles` field of each retrieved document.
 This will happen by default if the OpenSearch query does not specify `_source`.
 Otherwise, it needs to be listed specifically like so:

 ```
 {